manabie-com/togo/README.md

 # E. What else do you want us to know about however you do not have enough time to complete?

+- Completing the go testing coverage
-I can also create a GraphQL API endpoint with schema first approach written in Golang
+- I can also create a GraphQL API endpoint with schema first approach written in Golang